Experimental demonstration of Gaussian protocols for one-sided device-independent quantum key distribution: Results

-Thus we have bounded the secret key by an expression that depends only upon the conditional Shannon entropies and the complementarity of the measurements, both of which are directly accessible to Alice and Bob.
-Furthermore one can show via a variational calculation that for any probability distribution $p(x)$ the corresponding Shannon entropy is maximised for a Gaussian distribution of the same variance.
-In other words, Alice and Bob can bound their secret key rate for this protocol by measuring Bob's conditional variance.
-Substituting the Shannon entropy for a Gaussian distribution $H_G(x_B|x_A) = \log\sqrt{2\pi e V_{x_B|x_A}}$ \cite{Shannon:1948p5047} and $c = 1/4\pi$ we arrive at a final expression for the key rate of \eq{ K \geq \log \bk{\frac{2}{e\sqrt{V_{x_B|x_A}V_{p_B|p_A}}}}} with the DR expression obtained by simply permuting the labels of Alice and Bob.
-This result was also calculated in Ref. \cite{agnes}, however the proof there was incomplete as it relied on the assumption of the applicability of the entropic uncertainty relation.
-Moreover, it was incorrectly concluded that this method would never predict positive key for coherent state or heterodyne protocols.
-In fact, the extension to the other Gaussian protocols is straightforward and given in the Appendix.
-For example the key rate for the DR protocol with coherent states and homodyne detection is given by \eq{K \geq \log\bk{ \frac{4}{e\sqrt{(V_{p_A|p_B}+1)(V_{x_A|x_{B}} +1) }}} }
+Thus we have bounded the secret key by an expression that depends only upon the conditional Shannon entropies which are directly accessible to Alice and Bob.
+Furthermore one can show via a variational calculation that for any probability distribution $p(x)$, the corresponding Shannon entropy is maximised for a Gaussian distribution of the same variance.
+In other words, Alice and Bob can bound their secret key rate for this protocol by measuring Bob's conditional variances.
+Substituting the Shannon entropy for a Gaussian distribution $H_G(x_B|x_A) = \log\sqrt{2\pi e V_{X_B|X_A}}$, where $V_{X_B|X_A} = V_{X_B} - \frac{\EV{X_A X_B}^2}{V_{X_A}}$ is Bob's variance conditioned on Alice's measurement, we arrive at the final expression for the RR key rate \eq{ K^\lhd \geq \log \bk{\frac{2}{e\sqrt{V_{X_B|X_A}V_{P_B|P_A}}}}} The DR expression is obtained by simply permuting the labels of Alice and Bob.
+We note that this expression was also calculated in Ref.~\cite{agnes}, but the proof was incomplete as it relied on the assumption of the applicability of the entropic uncertainty relation.
+Moreover, it was incorrectly concluded that this method would never predict positive key when applied to coherent state or heterodyne protocols.
+In fact, the extension of equation (6) to the other Gaussian protocols is straightforward and is given in Supplement 1.

-Unfortunately these bounds are actually more pessimistic than previous results \cite{GarciaPatron:2006p381,Navascues:2006p805} as the uncertainty relation becomes quite loose in the relevant case of large losses.
-Nonetheless for some of the Gaussian protocols these bounds can be shown to allow 1sDI-CVQKD for reasonable parameters and it is to this application that we now turn.